ibm-cloud-docs/cloud-pak-security/getting-started.md

 ## Step 2.
 Configuring the installation
 {: #configure}

-1. Select the IBM Cloud Pak® for Security 1.10.9.0 version for the installation.
+1. Select the latest IBM Cloud Pak® for Security version for the installation.

 2. Create or select a [RedHat OpenShift 4.8.X or 4.10.X cluster](https://cloud.ibm.com/kubernetes/catalog/about?platformType=openshift) for your installation.